Last Updated on January 25, 2026

 A Top Place to Visit in Beijing: Tiananmen Square

 Tian’an Men Square, often now written as Tiananmen Square, is at the heart of Chinese history.
-It’s also one of the top places to visit in Beijing.
-It’s the largest public square in the world, likely the reason that Mao chose it as the place to publicly proclaim the founding of the People’s Republic of China in 1949.
+One of the top places to visit in Beijing, it’s the largest public square in the world.
+That’s likely the reason Mao chose it to publicly proclaim the founding of the People’s Republic of China in 1949.

-On its north side is the gate, which looks like a long building, from which he made his pronouncement and where a huge portrait of him still hangs from the wall looking southward.
+On its north side is the gate, which looks like a long building, from which he made his pronouncement.
+A huge portrait of him still hangs from the wall looking southward.
 Directly behind it is the Forbidden City.

 Don’t Miss the Forbidden City